Platforms, technical facilities, infrastructure, and services

 - Laboratory for Natural Fiber Technology and Characterization (LTC) which develops effective characterization methods to improve the quality of cotton products and enhance their value.

-- Spectral Methods Laboratory which enables the analysis of large series of food product samples using methods such as Near-Infrared Spectroscopy (NIRS) and Frontal Fluorescence Spectroscopy.
+- Spectral Methods Laboratory which enables the analysis of large batches of agri-food samples using methods such as Near-Infrared Spectroscopy (NIRS) and Frontal Fluorescence Spectroscopy.

 - Molecular Biology Laboratory which enables the use of molecular biology tools to characterize microbial communities (bacteria and fungi) in food matrices.

-- Contaminant Analysis Laboratory which has recognized expertise in mycotoxin analysis based on internationally recognized reference methods validated through interlaboratory testing.
+- Contaminant Analysis Laboratory which has recognized expertise in mycotoxin analysis based on internationally recognized reference methods that have been validated through interlaboratory testing.

 - Microbiology Laboratory dedicated to the study of prokaryotic and eukaryotic microorganisms in Groups 1 and 2.
 These may include pathogenic microorganisms (bacteria, mycotoxin-producing molds) or microorganisms of technological interest (fermentation, biopreservation, biocontrol, etc.).